Icahn says 'dramatically undervalued' Apple should trade at $240

 Billionaire investor Carl Icahn said on Monday Apple Inc's (AAPL.O) stock was "still dramatically undervalued" and that it should be trading at $240, nearly double its current price.

-Apple shares rose as much as 1.8 percent to $130.72 (85.70 pounds) by midday on Monday.
+Apple shares rose as much as 1.8 percent to $130.72 by midday on Monday.
 The stock has gained more than a quarter since October, when Icahn first said it was undervalued.

 "It is our belief that large institutional investors, Wall Street analysts and the news media alike continue to misunderstand Apple," Icahn wrote in the letter.